jethornton/flexgui/docs_flex/source/plotter.rst

 added to the `Grids` menu item.
 The default grid sizes are based on the machine units.
 The `Grids` menu can be part of the main menu bar, or added to a submenu.

-.. csv-table:: Plot Menu Grids
+.. csv-table:: **Plot Menu Grids**
    :width: 100%
    :align: center
-   :widths: 40 40 40
+   :widths: 33 33 33

 	**Function**, **Menu Name**, **Object Name**
 	Plotter Grid, Grids, actionGrids

-To configure the size options of the grid see the :ref:`plotter` section of the ini configuration documents.
+To configure the size options of the grid see the :ref:`Plotter Section <plotter>` of the INI configuration documents.

 DRO
 ---